Certified Ophthalmic Medical Technologist Certification Prep Course

 THE WRITTEN EXAM

 The written portion of the exam has 160 questions, spread over three hours.
-The 19 content areas of the written exam are mostly the same - the only thing that’s changed is the proportion of questions given to each content area.
-For example, while “Ocular Motility” is only 5% of questions on the COT exam, it’s 7% of questions on the COMT exam.
+The content areas of the written exam are mostly the same - the only thing that’s changed is the proportion of questions given to each content area and the complexity of the exams.

-The 2018 exam includes two new sub-content sections: Communications Skills and Administrative Duties.
-You can find a full description of the changes as well as a comparison to the old test on their PDF document “Certification and Recertification,” which is published by JCAHPO and is fully up-to-date.
+The latest exam includes two new sub-content sections: Communications Skills and Administrative Duties.
+You can find a full description of the changes as well as a comparison to the old test on their PDF document “Certification and Recertification,”.

-This is the section of the test that has most people shaking in their boots, and that’s why Eye Tech Training offers tutoring for the COMT Skills test only.
+This is the section of the test that has most people shaking in their boots, and that’s why Eye Tech Training offers tutoring for the Skills test.
 This is a great option if you feel you have a handle on the written content, and just need some extra help in the practical portion.

 WHAT IS INCLUDED IN OUR COURSE?

-• Access to Eye Tech Training's online COMT study group
+Access to Eye Tech Training's online study group

 You'll join thousands (yes, thousands) of other techs who have taken the Eye Tech Training prep courses... and passed.

 I hope this guide was helpful and enlightening.
-Although the COMT exam can seem quite daunting, anyone with enough grit and determination can pass it, including you.
+Although this exam can seem quite daunting, anyone with enough grit and determination can pass it, including you.
 Now get out there and get after it!

 Ready to Get Started?